Your gift can make a difference!

-To learn more visit our Annual Fund pages.
+To learn more about this campaign visit www.dcds.edu/vivid

-Gifts to the DCDS Endowment Fund help provide for the long term sustainability of the school with a goal of perpetuity.
-Endowment Fund gifts impact the people, programs, and property of DCDS through the income earned on these funds, invested in accordance with the school’s endowment policy.
-Endowment Fund gifts can be made to the areas of greatest need through General Endowment Fund or directed to our three main pillars of Academics, Arts, or Athletics or our Guided Tuition (need based financial aid) program.For more information on the Endowment Fund, email firstname.lastname@example.org.
+Gifts to DCDS Endowment Funds help provide for the long term sustainability of the school.
+Endowment Fund gifts impact the people, programs, and property of DCDS through the income earned on these funds, invested in accordance with the school’s endowment policies.
+Gifts can be directed to our areas of greatest need within our General Endowment Fund, to our three main pillars of Academics, Arts, or Athletics or our Guided Tuition program.For more information or questions on additional Endowment Funds contact Tina Mangalick, Director of Major Gifts at (248) 430-1064 or by email at firstname.lastname@example.org.

 Gifts to DCDS capital objectives help provide facilities and equipment commensurate with the exceptional educational experiences in academics, arts, and athletics expected by students and their families.
 Capital objectives are identified by the school through a strategic planning process lead by the DCDS Board of Trustees.